🎉 WeArisma joins forces with NielsenIQ (NIQ) to, for the first time ever, measure the impact of Creator Marketing on sales.

 2025 Trends & Predictions

-AI-powered creator matching is revolutionizing how brands identify potential partners, offering improved brand-creator alignment through comprehensive data analysis.
 Predictive performance modeling allows marketers to estimate campaign success before launch, while automated contract and workflow management streamlines operational efficiency.
 Real-time campaign optimization recommendations help brands adjust strategies mid-flight for better results.

 Advanced analytics capabilities are becoming standard across the industry.
 Cross-platform attribution is moving from nice-to-have to essential infrastructure, while sentiment analysis and engagement quality measurement provide deeper insights than traditional metrics.
 Predictive lifetime value modeling helps brands understand long-term customer relationships, and competitive benchmarking capabilities allow for strategic positioning against market rivals.

-Content & Creator Trends
+Content & creator trends

 The content landscape is experiencing a long-form renaissance as both YouTube and TikTok prioritize longer-form content creation.
 Podcast integration with influencer partnerships creates new storytelling opportunities, while educational and tutorial content consistently shows strong performance across demographics.
 Livestream shopping integration represents a growing commerce opportunity that blends entertainment with immediate purchasing capability.